Mayurifag/telegram_stickers_organizer/README.md

 - Remove last N stickers from a pack
 - Edit individual stickers in a pack (change emoji, delete)
 - Duplicate sticker packs with a new name and link
+- Convenient way to add stickers to renamed stolen sticker pack

 ## Prerequisites